Esri/cityengine-sdk/README.md

 * Recommended C++ Compilers for client code (e.g. the `prt4cmd` example):
     * GCC 4.8.2 or later
 * To compile SDK extensions (e.g. the `stlenc` example or a custom encoder) it is required to use this **exact** compiler:
+    * RedHat Enterprise Linux 6.x or compatible
-    * GCC 4.8.2 included in RedHat Enterprise Linux 6 DevToolSet 2.1 or standard compiler of RHEL 7.x
+    * GCC 4.8.2 included in RedHat Enterprise Linux 6 DevToolSet 2.1
-    * Required flags `-std=c++11 -march=nocona -fvisibility=hidden -fvisibility-inlines-hidden -Wl,--exclude-libs,ALL`
+    * Required flags: `-std=c++11 -march=nocona -fvisibility=hidden -fvisibility-inlines-hidden -Wl,--exclude-libs,ALL`

 ## Further Resources
 * Documentation: